OutSystems/docs-odc/src/eap/building-apps/ui/patterns/interaction/rangesliderinterval.md

 ---
 tags:
-summary: the Range Slider Interval UI Pattern allows users select a single value between two range values.
+summary: The Range Slider Interval Pattern allows users to select a single value between two range values.
 locale: en-us
 guid: aa015998-a6e2-48bb-a0cc-2c53b4df2832
 app_type: mobile apps, reactive web apps
 figma: https://www.figma.com/file/6G4tyYswfWPn5uJPDlBpvp/Building-apps?type=design&node-id=3203%3A16886&t=ZwHw8hXeFhwYsO5V-1
 platform-version: odc
 ---
 # Range Slider Interval

 You can use the Range Slider Interval Pattern to allow users select a single value between two range values.
 This pattern enables the adjustment of content by predetermined intervals and within a chosen range.
 Moving the slider along the track increases or decreases the value.